ckeditor/ckeditor5/docs/getting-started/licensing/ubb.md

 ##  How it works

-We offer {@link getting-started/licensing/plans several pricing plans for commercial users}.
+We offer several pricing plans for commercial users.
 Each of these plans includes a specific number of editor loads.

 <info-box info>
 	An editor load is a term used for each time CKEditor&nbsp;5 is loaded.
 For example, if 100 users load CKEditor 10 times each, there are 1,000 editor loads.